Bakselis/MockingLibrary/README.md

 ### Overview

 This mocking library is personal project with my take on how mocking library could work.
-It creates a mocked object during the rune time that extends or implements given object with all its methods and can provide useful insights on how many times class or method was used.
+It creates a mocked object (during the runetime) that extends or implements given object with all its methods.
+Library also can provide useful insights on how many times mocked class or method was used.

 ### Usage